-- 3.6.1 Features of interactive activities and subject-specific e-features - There is use of e-features to facilitate learning, teaching and assessment, including: - > demonstration of reading aloud continuous texts and dialogues; - demonstration of pronunciation of key words and illustration of meaning of key words in audio and / or visual formats; - switching on / off the texts in listening practice; and - provision of prompts and answer-checking function, where appropriate, to facilitate assessment for / as learning. - 3.6.2 Print on Demand (Optional) - It is suggested that a print-on-demand function be provided for users to create one or multiple hard copies of the primary reading materials. - 3.7 Learning Elements / Skills Not Replaceable by Digital Means - Skills such as penmanship and proofreading skills are not replaceable by digital means.
-Learning and teaching activities should be designed to provide opportunities for students to practise such skills. - 3.8 Technical and Functional Requirements - Refer to the latest edition of the Guiding Principles for Quality Textbooks for the relevant requirements.
+- 3.6.1 The e-textbooks should meet the technical and functional requirements with appropriate pedagogical use of e-features for learning, teaching and assessment. - 3.6.2 Features of interactive activities and subject-specific e-features - Interactive assessment activities should be included in the e-textbook to facilitate assessment for/ as learning. - There is use of e-features to facilitate learning, teaching and assessment, including: - demonstration of reading aloud continuous texts and dialogues; - demonstration of pronunciation of key words and illustration of meaning of key words in audio and / or visual formats; - > switching on / off the texts in listening practice; and - > provision of prompts and answer-checking function, where appropriate, to facilitate assessment for / as learning.

+3.6.3 Print on Demand (Optional)

+• It is suggested that a print-on-demand function be provided for users to create one or multiple hard copies of the primary reading materials.

+- 3.7 Learning Elements / Skills Not Replaceable by Digital Means - Skills such as penmanship and proofreading skills are not replaceable by digital means.
+Learning and teaching activities should be designed to provide opportunities for students to practise such skills.

+3.8 Technical and Functional Requirements

+• Refer to the latest edition of the Guiding Principles for Quality Textbooks for the relevant requirements.